 Cataract extraction is now seen as a refractive procedure where people’s vision is rehabilitated and made better than before in some circumstances.
 Cataract extraction is now done without sutures and involves the removal of the crystalline lens (see diagram from our brochure) and the insertion of an intraocular lens.

-It is done as a day procedure in most circumstances under local anaesthetic with sedation and involves very little discomfort and has an extremely high success rate of over 98%.
+The surgery is an outpatient procedure in most circumstances under local anesthetic with sedation and involves very little discomfort and has an extremely high success rate of over 98%.
 The procedure is done by the technique of phakoemulsification and sometimes a laser eye surgery technique is used to make the incisions.

 The lenses that are inserted are ultraviolet protecting and of high optical quality.
 There are now a number of options available for the type of lens which is used in the surgery.

 It is now possible to implant a TORIC lens that compensates for astigmatism in the eye.
 Lenses are also available in special cases which are bifocal in their characteristics and allow people to see distance as well as near.
 Sometimes patients are treated with monovision and one eye is made slightly short-sighted to help them with intermediate vision.

 There are many options available for discussion with our patients and the type of lens which is used takes account of the patient’s requirements and needs after surgery.

 The patient no longer needs to be nearly blind to get a successful result from cataract surgery, as was the case some years ago.
 Patients who notice early signs of a cataract can have it removed immediately.
 Modern cataract surgery in Tasmania is relatively pain free, suture free and has an extremely high success rate.